 We provide assistance to General Practice staff with immunisation queries, referrals to the outreach service and updates on the immunisation coverage of the childhood populations of each Practice.

 When a germ like a virus or bacteria enters the body for the first time, the immune system takes time to produce special antibodies to fight that particular germ.
-During that time, a person may become unwell.
+During that time, a person may becomes unwell.

 As the protective cells and antibodies are made, they destroy the germs and the person recovers.
 The immune system remembers the germ, for years or for life.
 The next time we come across the same germ, the body will be able to remember the infection and mount a much faster response and fight off the germ before the person become unwell.